TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/redis.md

 An optional root certificate authority to use.
 This is a string, representing a certificate chain from the parent trusted root certificate, to possible intermediate signing certificates, to the host certificate.

-This field contains sensitive information that usually shouldn't be added to a config directly.

 Type: `string`
 Default: `""`